MarklPlz/timesync-node/README.md

 # Go into the repository
 $ cd timesync-node

-# Compile the source files
+# Compile the source file
 $ make

 # Run the program